CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/how-to-use/configuration.md

 ### Rules to modify URLs

-The addon uses regular expressions to deobfuscate and obfuscate the provided URLs.
+The add-on uses regular expressions to deobfuscate and obfuscate the provided URLs.

 This means that some characters must be scaped with backslash, for example `.` must be specified as `\\.`